8bitbuddhist/PixelMaestro-Studio/README.md

 ### Building Static Qt

-When creating a static build of Qt 5.12.x, `make` might fails with a "bootstrap-private" error.
+When creating a static build of Qt 5.12.x, `make` might fail with a "bootstrap-private" error.
 [See this StackOverflow answer for details](https://forum.qt.io/topic/98501/static-compile-error-qt5-12-0-bootstrap-private/8)

 To fix this, install the following libs: